Vanessa-Salgado/Vanessa-Salgado/README.md

 # Who is she?

 I’m interested in tecnology for environmental and social good.
-Let's talk about the issues!
+Let's make this world a better place!

 I’m currently learning how to de-stress and be in the moment.